PiggyArchive/PiggyAuth/README.md

  - The many features of this plugin can be viewed [here.](https://github.com/MCPEPIG/PiggyAuth/wiki/Features)
  - The changelog of this plugin can be viewed [here.](https://github.com/MCPEPIG/PiggyAuth/wiki/Changelog)
  - You can suggest features and report bugs in [here.](https://github.com/MCPEPIG/PiggyAuth/issues/39)
+ - If you want to use the converter, you must change the password length to 200 or more for your database.

 ## Installation Guide
  - **Windows & Linux**
    - (WINDOWS) Make sure you have the `php_sqlite3.dll` package installed in the bins folder and `extension=php_sqlite3.dll` is in `php.ini`.